Touk Miller

 Touk Miller (/ˈtuːk/, rhymes with "Luke"; born 22 February 1996) is a professional Australian rules footballer playing for the Gold Coast Suns in the Australian Football League (AFL).
 Miller plays as a midfielder and was drafted to the Suns as the 29th overall pick in the 2014 AFL draft.

 Early life

 Miller was born in Melbourne to an African-American father and an Australian mother of Jamaican and English descent.
+He lived in the suburb of Ascot Vale.
 His father, Wylie, is an Ohio-born frontman-singer in the legendary soul band, Grand WaZoo, and a bass guitar soloist, and his mother, Ruth, is a veteran marathon runner and triathlete.
 Touk started high school in the selective sports academy at Maribyrnong College.
 He then accepted a scholarship to St Kevin's College for both his football and cricket talents.
 Miller was selected to represent the under 15 Victorian state cricket team at the national championships in March 2011 and made his first XI debut for the North Melbourne Cricket Club at the Junction Oval in December 2011 before electing to focus on football the following year.